 Delta smelt are relatively small fish and not strong swimmers, so it is hypothesized that they will use a "surfing" mechanism with tidal flows to move though the Delta channels without expending a large amount of energy.
 In open channel flow, peak velocities are near the surface toward the middle of the channel, while near the bed or along shallow banks the velocity is very low.
 If a fish chooses to move with the tidal flow, it can easily move toward the surface where the velocity is highest.
 Conversely, if the fish chooses not to move with the tidal flow, then it can move toward the bottom where the velocity is very low.
 This allows the fish to ride the tidal flow in a preferred direction.
 For example, if the turbidity at the current location is too low and the fish desires to move toward more turbid water, it would tend to hold its position (move to the bottom) if the turbidity gradient along the direction of flow was such that the tidal flow was bringing higher turbidity water toward it.
-When the tidal flow.
+When the tide turned and flow directions reversed, the fish would move toward the surface to go with the tidal flow.
 Because tidal excursions in the Delta channels are quite large, often on the order of several kilometers, fish can move very quickly using this surfing mechanism.